Lightning-Universe/lightning-flash/docs/source/reference/translation.rst

 The :class:`~flash.text.TranslationTask` is already pre-trained on `WMT16 English/Romanian <https://www.statmt.org/wmt16/translation-task.html>`_, a dataset of English to Romanian samples, based on the `Europarl corpora <http://www.statmt.org/europarl/>`_.

-Use the :class:`~flash.text.TranslationTask` pretrained model for inference on any string sequence using :func:`~flash.text.TranslationTask.predict`:
+Use the :class:`~flash.text.TranslationTask` pretrained model for inference on any string sequence using :class:`~flash.text.TranslationTask` `predict` method:

 .. code-block:: python

     # import our libraries
     from flash.text import TranslationTask

-    # 2. Load the model from a checkpoint
+    # 1. Load the model from a checkpoint
     model = TranslationTask.load_from_checkpoint("https://flash-weights.s3.amazonaws.com/translation_model_en_ro.pt")

     # 2. Perform inference from list of sequences